ifoi/Spacestagram/README.md

 Spacestagram: Image-sharing from the final frontier

+## You can view the Demo at https://ifoi.github.io/Spacestagram/

 To test it .. you can clone this repo, and then in the root foolder of this app, (same folder that has app.js) create a config.js file.. with the following info .